yathomasi/yathomasi/README.md

 ### 👩‍💻  About Me

-I'm Thomas from the lap of Himalayas of Nepal ⛰️🇳🇵
+I'm Thomas from the lap of Himalayas in Nepal ⛰️🇳🇵
-- 🔭 I’m working as Software Engineer at <a href="https://github.com/iterative" target="_blank">@Iterative</a>
+- 🔭 Currently working as Software Engineer at <a href="https://github.com/iterative" target="_blank">@Iterative</a>
 - ✨ Creating bugs since 2016
 - 🧰 Fullstack Developer (Typescript, Nextjs, Gatsby, Express, Docker)
 - 📚 Learning modern web apps: New frameworks, libraries, & best practices for dynamic, scalable web interfaces
 - ⚡ In my free time I am experimenting with new tech, reading articles, listening to podcasts on YouTube, and spending time outdoors in nature
-- 🎯 Goals: Refine skills, try innovative approach to problems
+- 🎯 Goals: Refine skills, try innovative approaches to problems
 - 🎲 Fun fact: Did you know that modern high-end CPUs can contain billions of transistors?
 For example, the AMD Ryzen Threadripper 3990X has more transistors than there are stars in the Milky Way galaxy!